BellaCheng28/snake-game/Proposal.md

 - Display the score on the screen.
 - End the game when the snake collides with itself or the walls.
 - Provide feedback to the player, such as a game over message and the final score.
-- Allow player to pause the game and continue later within couple minutes

 #### Notionboard Template